Amazon Connect and Mindful integration guide

 • The retrieved data can be used by other applications or for any purpose you would like.
 In our example configuration, we use the data to route calls appropriately with context.

-In our example configuration, we provisioned two phone numbers:
+In our example configuration, we provisioned two phone numbers in Amazon Connect:

 • One pointed at the BasicQueue - Inbound Contact Flow for calls coming into the Amazon Connect environment

-• One pointed at the BasicQueue - VHT CBC Return Contact Flow flow for calls coming back to Amazon Connect from the Mindful Callback application.
+• One pointed at the BasicQueue - VHT CBC Return Contact Flow flow for calls coming back to Amazon Connect from Mindful.

 screenshot of a component of the amazon connect integration